-Among HUD grantees, lead hazard control (LHC) costs tend to range from \$500 to \$15,000 per unit, with an median cost of \$5,960.
+Among HUD grantees, lead hazard control (LHC) costs tend to range from \$500 to \$15,000 per unit, with a median cost of \$5,960.
 Corrective measures include paint stabilization, enclosure and removal of certain building components coated with lead paint, cleanup and "clearance testing," which ensures the unit is safe for young children.
 In addition, acute injuries to children have been well documented, most notably in instances involving sanding or stripping of lead-based paint or visible deterioration of lead-based painted residential building components combined with children who exhibit pica tendencies.

-Evaluation of lead hazard control interventions conducted by recipients of HUD's lead hazard control grants found that interventions were effective in significantly reducing preintervention dust-lead levels on floors and window surfaces up to six years following intervention (Wilson et al. 2006).
+Evaluation of lead hazard control interventions conducted by recipients of HUD's lead hazard control grants found that interventions were effective in significantly reducing pre-intervention dust-lead levels on floors and window surfaces up to six years following intervention (Wilson et al. 2006).
 More intensive treatments were found to significantly reduce dust lead loadings on window sills and troughs compared to lower level treatments, however, no significant differences in dust-lead loadings on floors were reported.
+Sandel et al (2010) confirmed these general findings, citing that lead hazard control interventions were effective in reducing exposures to lead exposures.
+The authors concluded that the evidence was sufficient to promote lead hazard control interventions as a means of reducing lead exposure and associated health effects, particularly in children.

-Mold and moisture: An analysis of several pulmonary disease studies estimates that 25 percent of airways disease, and 60 percent of interstitial lung disease may be associated with moisture in the home or work environment.
+7. Mold and Moisture: An analysis of several pulmonary disease studies estimates that 25 percent of airways disease, and 60 percent of interstitial lung disease may be associated with moisture in the home or work environment.
 Moisture is a precursor to the growth of mold and other biological agents, which is also associated with respiratory symptoms.
 An investigation of a cluster of pulmonary hemosiderosis (PH) cases in infants showed PH was associated with a history of recent water damage to homes and with levels of the mold Stachybotrys atra (SA) in air and cultured surface samples.
 Associations between exposure to SA and "sick building" symptoms in adults have also been observed.
 Other related toxigenic fungi have been found in association with SA-associated illness and could play a role.
 For sensitive individuals, exposure to a wide variety of common molds may also aggravate asthma.
 A recent review by an expert committee convened by the Institute of Medicine found sufficient evidence for an association between exposure to mold and other agents in damp indoor environments and asthma symptoms in sensitized persons, upper respiratory tract symptoms, cough, and wheeze (IOM 2004).
 The committee also found limited or suggestive evidence for an association between damp indoor environments and the development of asthma.
 Addressing mold problems in housing requires coordination among the medical, public health, microbiological, housing, and building science communities.
+Krieger et al (2010) report that an expert panel review of relevant literature on this topic found that a combined approach of eliminating active leaks and moisture intrusion into the home while also removing moldy items already in place was an effective intervention strategy for reducing exposure to mold and associated respiratory health effects.
+The panel concluded that there was sufficient evidence to support implementation of a coordinated intervention strategy for mold and moisture problems.